Guide to Celebrating Sustainably in Edmonton this Season

 It's a Wrap!

 This holiday season, consider giving gifts that reduce your environmental footprint and create positive change in the community.
 Celebrating sustainably is a small step that makes a BIG difference as we lighten our impact on the planet.
-From our family to yours, have a safe and happy holiday season!
+Have a safe and happy holiday season!